albertozelaya5/html-css-course/starter/05-Design/annotations.md

   - Border-radius - Usually no border-radius ❌
   - Layout - All kinds of layouts, no particular tendencies

-- Calm/Peaceful: Healthcare, all products with focus on consumer well-being
+- `Calm/Peaceful`: Healthcare, all products with focus on consumer well-being

+  - For products and services that care, transmitted by calming pastel colors, soft serif headings, and matching images/illustrations

   > Ingredients: